 Palais Coburg

-Palais Coburg is a magnificent late-classical city palace dating from 1845, built on the historic Braunbastei in the heart of Vienna’s city center.
-The impressive building combines six centuries of architectural history and today houses an exclusive 5-star hotel residence as well as important Renaissance casemates from the 16th century.
-The architectural feature with its free-standing columns earned the palace the popular name “Spargelburg” (asparagus castle).
-Located not far from St. Stephen’s Cathedral and the Vienna State Opera, it offers an ideal location for candlelight concerts.
-The nearest underground station, Stubentor, is only a 5-minute walk away.
+Palais Coburg is a magnificent late-Classical city palace dating from 1845, built on the historic Braunbastei in the heart of downtown Vienna.
+This impressive building spans six centuries of architectural history and today houses an exclusive 5-star hotel residence as well as significant Renaissance casemates from the 16th century.
+Its architectural feature—the freestanding columns —earned the palace the popular nickname “Spargelburg” (Asparagus Castle).
+Located not far from St. Stephen’s Cathedral and the Vienna State Opera, it offers an ideal setting for candlelight concerts.
+The nearest subway station, Stubentor, is just a 5-minute walk away.

 Address: Coburgbastei 4